marcelocostabr/docker-template-default/README.md

 # Docker Server Template [Nginx + PHP 7.4 + MariaDB 10.5]

-Docker template with default images and custons on docker-compose.yml
+Docker template with default images and customs on docker-compose.yml

 By default this container runs: